Hooked Fisherman

 Best Baitcasting Rods for Bass Fishing 2024: Power, Medium, and Specialty

-Quick verdict: The St. Croix Mojo Bass is the best all-around baitcasting rod under $200.
+The St. Croix Mojo Bass is the best all-around baitcasting rod under $200.
 For a purpose-built flipping stick, the Ugly Stik Elite delivers unmatched durability at a budget price.

 Baitcasting rods are designed for precision and power — pitching heavy jigs into cover, burning crankbaits on structure, or flipping mats for big largemouth.
 The rod you need depends entirely on the technique.
 Here's what to look for and what to buy.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 St. Croix Mojo Bass Casting Rod